sprucelabsai/spruce-documentation/src/pages/concepts/spruce-cli.md

 npm install -g @sprucelabs/spruce-cli
 ```

-## Starting a New Module
+## 5. Starting a New Module

-When you are starting a node module from scratch, you can use `spruce` to get you started.
-This will not install the `Test` tools, but will leave you with a fully functioning Typescript based node module:
+When you are starting a node module from scratch, you can use `spruce` to set you up with a fully functioning `Typescript` project.
+This will not install the `Test` tools, but will leave you with a fully functioning Typescript node module with linting and building:

 ```bash